manselmi/jaffle-shop-nasa/README.md

 * Data consumption by machine learning models

     * Columns should be encoded in such a way that machine learning models may be trained on them.
-      For example, the `main.orders` table has one-hot-encoded features such as `is_food_order` and `is_drink_order`.
+      For example, the `main.orders` table one-hot-encodes features such as `is_food_order` and `is_drink_order`.

 * Scalability and fault tolerance

-    * dbt scales with the data warehouse, as is transforms data by running SQL queries in the data warehouse.
+    * dbt scales with the data warehouse, as it transforms data by running SQL queries in the data warehouse.
 For example, if the data warehouse were Snowflake, in [`profiles.yml`](profiles.yml) you would specify the warehouse size and concurrency limit.